How to escape the everyday responsibly

 2. Look out for each other

-While COVID-19 rules and restrictions have officially ended, there are plenty of things we can continue to do while out and about to make sure we’re keeping ourselves and others safe.
-For example, you should continue to wash your hands as regularly as possible and keep a face covering in your bag or pocket – you’re still advised and expected to wear a mask in busy indoor places, like shops and public transport.
+With some COVID-19 restrictions back in force, there are plenty of things we can continue to do while out and about to make sure we’re keeping ourselves and others safe.
+For example, you should continue to wash your hands as regularly as possible and make sure you're wearing a face covering on public transport, in shops and other busy indoor spaces.
 The same applies to respecting other people’s personal space.

 No one likes to live in a pigsty so let’s try our best to keep England’s outdoor spaces looking and feeling beautiful by following the helpful tips in the Countryside Code.
 Make sure you put all your rubbish in nearby bins or, if they’re full, take it home with you – remember to grab a bag before you leave home!
 While you’re out and about exploring, try not to disturb wildlife or farm animals and keep your dog on a lead.
 Stick to designated footpaths, close gates behind you, follow local route signs and, where you can, leave the car behind and walk or cycle instead.